 For a parent whose child is afraid of going to the doctor and getting a shot, any opportunity to turn the occasion into less of an ordeal is well worth the effort.

-Tears, screams and full-blown meltdowns are a part of parenthood, and gearing up for shots during each trip to the local pediatrician’s office with a frightened child can seem daunting and exhausting.
+Tears, screams, and full-blown meltdowns are a part of parenthood, and gearing up for shots during each trip to the local pediatrician’s office with a frightened child can seem daunting and exhausting.
 However, it’s important to remember that vaccines can help protect your child from as many as fourteen serious, and potentially deadly, diseases.
 Shots may hurt a little, but disease can hurt a lot.

-Fortunately, there are techniques parents can use to keep their child calm before, during and after a shot.
+Fortunately, there are techniques parents can use to keep their child calm before, during, and after a shot.

 1. A calm attitude starts with the parent.

 You may not realize it, but if you are tense or worried, your child can pick up on it and feel those emotions as well, even at a very young age.
-Additionally, telling your child that everything will be OK when you hope to calm them can actually have the adverse effect because it’s something they’d normally only hear if there was a problem.
+Additionally, telling your child that everything will be OK when you hope to calm them can actually have the adverse effect because it’s something they would normally only hear if there was a problem.
 A trip to the doctor should feel the same as a trip to the grocery store or the post office.

 2. Don’t pull a bait-and-switch.

 It’s tempting to use a fib in order to get your child off to the doctor’s office or to say that the shot won’t hurt.
 However, once a lie is used, it can build mistrust that makes future visits to the pediatrician worse.
-It’s best to be honest about your trip to the doctor and emphasize that the visit is a normal part of growing up.
+It is best to be honest about your trip to the doctor and emphasize that the visit is a normal part of growing up.

 3. Explain why shots are important.